dr-mushtaq/natural-language-processing-projects-python/📚Chapter 1 Introduction/What is NLP.md

 # **Why NLP is so important?**

 By now we have to work with a huge amount of data.
 In Machine Learning we mainly work with those numerical values.
 How we can get some actions on text data like news reports, social media comments and posts, and customer reviews in the online stores?
-We can use Natural language processing techniques to do that.[3].Not only that, Even now we have made daily work easier by using applications made from NLP.
-Summarization applications, spell checker applications, and machine translations are some of them [3].
+We can use Natural language processing techniques to do that..Not only that, Even now we have made daily work easier by using applications made from NLP.
+Summarization applications, spell checker applications, and machine translations are some of them .

 Computers and machines are great at working with tabular data or spreadsheets.
 However, human beings generally communicate in words and sentences, not in the form of tables.
 Much information that humans speak or write is unstructured.
 So it is not very clear for computers to interpret such.
 In natural language processing (NLP), the goal is to make computers understand the unstructured text and retrieve meaningful pieces of information from it [2]